oroinc/documentation/cloud/maintenance/basic-use.rst

 Media Upload
 ------------

+.. note:: The files in the source directory always overwrite the same files in the destination directory.

+.. note:: Please always use `underscores` instead of `spaces` for the `source` directory name and for all file names too.

 Sometimes, you may require to upload media files that relate to custom CMS page(s) or products to a specific ``public`` or ``import_export`` directory.
 This can be done with the ``media:upload`` command that allows to upload media files, e.g., ``svg | ttf | woff | woff2 | jpg | jpeg | jp2 | jxr | webp | gif | png | ico | css | scss | pdf | rtf | js | xml`` to the ``[public|web]/media/uploads/`` or the  ``[app|var]/import_export/product_images/`` directory.

 .. note:: By default, the command runs in the ``DRY-RUN`` mode which means that no files will be transferred but displayed only for validation purposes.
 To perform media transfer, execute the command with the ``--force`` flag.